chiminey/chiminey/docs/parametersweep.rst

 for a set of parameters of their choice, and the resulting set of jobs span all possible values from that parameter space.

-The set of parameters are defined at job submission time, rather than being "hard-coded" to the definition of the smart connector.
+The set of parameters are defined as part of input data preparation, rather than being "hard-coded" to the definition of the smart connector.
 This is done using `templating language <https://docs.djangoproject.com/en/dev/ref/templates/api/>`__.
-Here are the steps
+Here are the steps:
     #.
 Identify the input files that contain the parameters of your choice.

     #.
 Surround each parameter name with double curly brackets.
 Suppose an input file entry is ``var1 15``.
 Replace this line by ``{{var1}} 15``; where ``15`` is the default value.